-I purposefully utilize all three branches to have a comprehensive impact on the world around me through the Mind (PsychoHairapy), Body (Edible Alchemy), and Soul (Inclusion NextWork).
 When I’m not working, you’ll find me either traveling with my partner or playing with my adorable pets.

 Service and helping others has always been the cornerstone of my family’s beliefs.
 Growing up in a military family and being African American I feel gave me a unique perspective about current race relations in this country.

 However, one thing that I have come to understand is that just because you believe in a perspective does not mean it is the right one.
 I hope to further educate myself while going through this journey in INW and following my family’s path of service and helping others.

 Starting with several charter schools in D.C.
 I strove to help and support the teachers at would educate the future leaders in our world.
 Technology quickly has become a part of our daily lives.
 Something that simply put, has connected the world in an unprecedented way.
 Working with the three talented founders and board members of INW I hope to use my love of technology and service to help bring the idea of diversity and inclusion to as many communities as possible.